 How to Run Commands to Enable and Launch Remote Desktop

-Enable Remote Desktop Using Command Prompt
+Enable Remote Desktop via Command Prompt on Target Device

 reg add "HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Terminal Server" /v fDenyTSConnections /t REG_DWORD /d 0 /f